UalaceCafe/log_redux/README.md

 LogRedux does not aim to be a replacement for _stdlib_'s Logger library - it's neither better nor more complete than it.
 Rather, LogRedux is simply another alternative for logging in your Ruby application.

+## Examples

+A rather complete example of LogRedux in action can be found in the [examples](examples) folder.

 ## Installation

 Get the `log_redux` gem by running: